Skip to main contentArrow Right

 Descope is a modern external IAM platform built for developers who want flexible, secure authentication without the complexity of managing Keycloak infrastructure.
 While Keycloak requires self-hosting, manual configuration, and ongoing maintenance, Descope provides a fully managed solution that lets teams design and deploy authentication flows visually, without servers or scripts.

-It is especially powerful for B2C and B2B SaaS applications, as well as emerging use cases like agent identity and MCP-based ecosystems, where multi-tenancy, fine-grained access control, and delegated trust are critical.
+It is especially powerful for B2C and B2B SaaS applications, as well as use cases like agent identity and MCP-based ecosystems, where multi-tenancy, fine-grained access control, and delegated trust are critical.

 Fig: Descope Flows homepage